-The Club's commercial operations suffered a reduction in profitability, dropping to \$20.8 million (2013: \$21.9 million).
-The tighter economic climate around Geelong impacted on the Club's main revenue sources.
-The reduction in profit from commercial operations came mainly in the areas of functions, venues, fundraising, membership and retail sales through our Club store.
-Steps have already been taken to ensure improvement in these areas in 2015.
+The Club's commercial operations suffered a reduction in profitability, dropping to \$19.6 million (2014: \$20.8 million.)
+The reduction in profit from commercial operations came mainly in the areas of Melbourne match returns (due primarily to reduced attendances) and venues.